alphajuliet/chordal/README.md

 `GET /chord/<note>/<chord>`

-Return the notes in the requested chord, including alternative note names (e.g. C♯ vs D♭).
+Return the notes in the requested chord.
+The handling of accidentals (# or b) is based on the root note.

 #### Arguments